test-compiler/MetaMut/README.md

 **Coverage Comparation**: We conducted a comparative coverage experiment with existing tools.
 Detailed data from this study can be found [here](data/CoverageTrend).

 ## MetaMut Implementation
 We are pleased to announce the publication of our project, MetaMut.
-You can access it in [MetaMut](MetaMut).
+You can access it in [Core](MetaMut).

 **Requirements**:
 To compile and run MetaMut, we recommend using Ubuntu (version 22.04 or later) with the following requirements.